caelan-douglas/tinybox/docs/CONTRIBUTING.md

 ```

 ### Credits
-If you wish to be in the game's credits, add your name (or GitHub username) to the [`/contributors.txt`](../contributors.txt) on a new line as part of your PR.
+If you wish to be listed as a contributor, add your name (or GitHub username) to the [`/contributors.txt`](../contributors.txt) on a new line as part of your PR.